docker/node-sdk/README.md

-# Docker-TS, a TypeScript SDK for Docker API
+# Docker Node SDK, a TypeScript SDK for Docker API

 ![logo](logo.png)

-Docker-TS is a TypeScript library to access [Docker engine API](https://docs.docker.com/reference/api/engine/#view-the-api-reference) (a.k.a "Moby").
+Node-SDK is a TypeScript library to access [Docker engine API](https://docs.docker.com/reference/api/engine/#view-the-api-reference) (a.k.a "Moby").

 ## Usage